-Tom Roston spent three years researching, reporting and writing The Most Spectacular Restaurant in the World, which will be published on September 10, 2019.
+Tom Roston spent three years researching, reporting and writing The Most Spectacular Restaurant in the World,.

 Roston has been writing and editing stories about culture, food and life in New York City for more than 20 years.
 He has profiled a long list of dynamic subjects, from documentarian Ken Burns to actor Tom Cruise, from chef Jose Andres to Judge Judy.
 He drove across Montana with Viggo Mortensen, got tattoos (not matching) with Angelina Jolie in Montreal, drank whiskey with Jane Goodall and translated Khmer words into English for Kurt Vonnegut.
 In The Quantum Prophets, he sought to uncover what lies beneath the intellectual battle between Richard Dawkins and Deepak Chopra.
 In I Lost It At The Video Store: A Filmmakers' Oral History of a Vanished Era, he constructed a narrative chronicle of a creative movement from interviews with filmmakers such as Quentin Tarantino, Kevin Smith, Darren Aronofsky, David O. Russell and Allison Anders.